ultra-sonic-28/basics/README.md

     * If an item on the list is followed by a comma, then the first character of the next item to be printed will appear in the first position of the next available tab field.
     * Tab fields are 14 positions wide
     * If neither a comma nor a semi-colon ends the list, a line feed and return are executed following the last item printed.
-* `LET`
-    * Assign a value to a variable, creating it if necessary.
-Optionnal.
 * `INPUT`
     * If the optional string is left out, `INPUT` prints a question mark and waits for the user to type a number (if var is an arithmetic variable) or characters (if var is a string variable).
 The value of this number or string is put into var.
     * When the string is present, it is printed exactly as specified; no question mark, spaces, or other punctuation are printed after the string.
 Note that only one optional string may be used.
 It must appear directly after `INPUT` and be followed by a semi-colon.